ApiLogicServer/Docs/docs/Logic-Why.md

 !!! note "So, API Logic Server provides Declarative Business Rules for multi-table derivations and constraints"
     Rules typically automate over **95% of such logic,** and are **40X more concise**.
 You can think of rules as conceptually similar to [spreadsheet cell formulas](Logic-Operation.md#basic-idea-like-a-spreadsheet){:target="_blank" rel="noopener"}, applied to your database.

-    FIXME name change rules, and #rules-executable-design and #code-completion #debugging-rules

 &nbsp;